jcrist/msgspec/docs/source/structs.rst

 By default ``msgspec`` will skip unknown fields encountered when decoding into ``Struct`` types.
-This is normally desired, as it allows for :ref:`schema-evolution` and more flexible decoding.
+This is normally desired, as it allows for :doc:`schema-evolution` and more flexible decoding.

 One downside is that typos may go unnoticed when decoding ``Struct`` types with optional fields.
 For example: